-What do cryptocurrencies have to do with the art world?
+What do cryptocurrencies and NFT have to do with the art world?

 Nice question indeed.
-Art and digital technology seem not to speak the same language.
+Art and digital technology (blockchain and NFT first but not only) seem not to speak the same language.

 Nevertheless I was curious.
 As an Art Dealer and an Historician of Art, I realized I simply could not afford to ignore where the world goes.